-At Ackroyd Legal, we believe in encouraging non-confrontational dispute resolution wherever possible, in order to keep conflict to a minimum and provide you with the fastest and most cost-effective solutions to enable you to move on after your divorce.
+At Ackroyd Legal, we believe in encouraging non-confrontational dispute resolution wherever possible in order to keep conflict to a minimum in divorce cases, and provide you with the fastest and most cost-effective solutions to enable you to move on after your divorce.

 Mediation in divorce is a process that is designed to help couples and families when relationships have broken down.
-It helps them to communicate effectively in order to reach agreement on important decisions and is ideal for couples going through a fairly amicable split, and for those wishing to remain a family unit for the benefit of their children.
-Couples are usually required to consider using mediation before going to court, however there are exceptions for situations where this would be impractical, such as in cases of domestic abuse.
+It helps them to communicate effectively in order to reach an agreement on important decisions and is ideal for couples going through a fairly amicable split and for those wishing to remain a family unit for the benefit of their children.
+Couples are usually required to consider using mediation before going to court.
+However, there are exceptions for situations where this would be impractical, such as in cases of domestic abuse.

 When an agreement is reached, the family mediator is responsible for recording this, as well as the financial details that you have both disclosed.
 As long as you are both satisfied with this, it will be reflected in the final order of the court.

 Mediation involves meeting together with a professional family mediator.
-The role of the family mediator is not to try to resolve the issues that have caused the relationship to break down, but to help the couple reach mutually-acceptable agreements.
+The role of the family mediator is not to try to resolve the issues and provide independent legal advice that has caused the relationship to break down but to help the couple reach mutually acceptable agreements.
 The family mediator is impartial to the proceedings and will help to keep discussions on track and resolve any disagreements.
 Mediation is usually much more cost-effective than going to court and enables both partners to have a say in the difficult decisions that need to be made.